saramonzon/rnatoy.scif/README.md

 ```

 I don't think that was right, but I can't spend more time on this!
 Note that the rest of this description is wrong, I can't figure out for the life of me how Nextflow works.
 I'm going to try other workflow managers instead.

+# Summary
+I'd really like this to work with Nextflow - I spent all weekend on it, and at this point it seems forceful or even extra to try and make it work.
+I'll leave it at that.

 # Nextflow